openkim/kim-tools/docs/source/tutorial_pipeline.rst

 .. todo::

-    Currently the temperature and stress inputs only set the internal values of those variables in the :class:`~kim_tools.test_driver.CrystalGenomeTestDriver` class, and do not affect querying.
+    Currently the temperature and stress inputs only set the internal values of those variables in the :class:`~kim_tools.test_driver.core.SingleCrystalTestDriver` class, and do not affect querying.
 The structure queried for is always the zero temperature, zero pressure structure

 Generating and Running Tests
 ============================